kerke3/listiify_app/README.md

-# listiify
+# listiify - Assessment

- Listiify is an assessment project for the Full Stack Developer position at brandripplr.
+ Listiify is an assessment project.
  Hands down the best todo list application you will ever encounter.